HarryHomie/HarryHomie/README.md

 ## 🌟 About Me

-💡 I love building apps that make daily life easier
-🕺 I code, try to dance, and sometimes do both at once
+💡 I love building apps that make daily life easier at my expense 🕺 I code, try to dance, and sometimes do both at once
-📍 Based in Goa, India (But not chill)
+📍 Based in Banglore, India
 ☕ Fueled by coffee, curiosity and a side of pain

 ---